-unscheduled service period (SP): The period that is started when a quality-of-service (QoS) station (STA) transmits a trigger frame to the QoS access point (AP).
+unscheduled service period (SP): [unscheduled SP] The period that is started when a quality-of-service (QoS) station (STA) transmits a trigger frame to the QoS access point (AP).

-untagged medium access control (MAC) protocol data unit (MPDU) (untagged MPDU): An MPDU carried in an aggregate MPDU (A-MPDU) subframe that has the EOF/Tag field in the MPDU delimiter set to 0.
+untagged medium access control (MAC) protocol data unit (MPDU): [untagged MPDU] An MPDU carried in an aggregate MPDU (A-MPDU) subframe that has the EOF/Tag field in the MPDU delimiter set to 0.

 uplink: A unidirectional link from a non-access point (non-AP) station (STA) to an access point (AP) or a unidirectional link from a non-AP source directional multi-gigabit (DMG) STA to a non-AP destination DMG STA.

-uplink (UL) high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) (UL HE MU PPDU): An HE MU PPDU transmitted by a non–access point (non-AP) station (STA).
+uplink (UL) high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU): [UL HE MU PPDU] An HE MU PPDU transmitted by a non–access point (non-AP) station (STA).
 This PPDU carries a single PHY service data unit (PSDU).

 NOTE—The UL HE MU PPDU has an HE-SIG-B field that contains additional information (e.g., the identifier of the transmitter) that can be used by the recipient of the UL HE MU PPDU to determine the transmitter of the PPDU even in cases where the Data field of the PPDU is not received.
 For example, this allows the originator of persistently failing PPDUs to be identified.

-uplink (UL) orthogonal frequency division multiple access (OFDMA)-based random access (UORA): A random access mechanism for non–access point (non-AP) high-efficiency (HE) stations (STAs) to participate in uplink OFDMA transmissions in one or more designated random access resource units (RUs).
+uplink (UL) orthogonal frequency division multiple access (OFDMA)-based random access: [UORA] A random access mechanism for non–access point (non-AP) high-efficiency (HE) stations (STAs) to participate in uplink OFDMA transmissions in one or more designated random access resource units (RUs).

 upstream network: An integrated local area network (LAN) to which an access point (AP) is connected through a portal.

-very high throughput (VHT) basic service set (BSS): A BSS in which a Beacon frame transmitted by a VHT station (STA) includes the VHT Operation element.
+very high throughput (VHT) basic service set (BSS): [VHT BSS] A BSS in which a Beacon frame transmitted by a VHT station (STA) includes the VHT Operation element.

-very high throughput (VHT) beamformee: A VHT station (STA) that receives a VHT physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix and that supports the VHT transmit beamforming feedback mechanism.
+very high throughput (VHT) beamformee: [VHT beamformee] A VHT station (STA) that receives a VHT physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix and that supports the VHT transmit beamforming feedback mechanism.

-very high throughput (VHT) beamformer: A VHT station (STA) that transmits a VHT physical layer (PHY) protocol data unit (PPDU) using a beamforming steering matrix.
+very high throughput (VHT) beamformer: [VHT beamformer] A VHT station (STA) that transmits a VHT physical layer (PHY) protocol data unit (PPDU) using a beamforming steering matrix.

-very high throughput (VHT) modulation and coding scheme (VHT-MCS): A specification of the VHT physical layer (PHY) parameters that consists of modulation order (e.g., BPSK, QPSK, 16-QAM, 64-QAM, 256-QAM) and forward error correction (FEC) coding rate (e.g., 1/2, 2/3, 3/4, 5/6) and that is used in a VHT PHY protocol data unit (PPDU).
+very high throughput (VHT) modulation and coding scheme: [VHT-MCS] A specification of the VHT physical layer (PHY) parameters that consists of modulation order (e.g., BPSK, QPSK, 16-QAM, 64-QAM, 256-QAM) and forward error correction (FEC) coding rate (e.g., 1/2, 2/3, 3/4, 5/6) and that is used in a VHT PHY protocol data unit (PPDU).

-very high throughput (VHT) multi-user (MU) physical layer (PHY) protocol data unit (PPDU): A VHT PPDU that is capable of carrying up to four PHY service data units (PSDUs) for up to four users and is transmitted using the downlink multi-user multiple input, multiple output (DL-MU-MIMO) technique.
+very high throughput (VHT) multi-user (MU) physical layer (PHY) protocol data unit (PPDU): [VHT MU PPDU] A VHT PPDU that is capable of carrying up to four PHY service data units (PSDUs) for up to four users and is transmitted using the downlink multi-user multiple input, multiple output (DL MU-MIMO) technique.

-very high throughput (VHT) physical layer (PHY) protocol data unit (PPDU): A Clause 21 (Very high throughput (VHT) PHY specification) PPDU that is not a Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) or Clause 19 (High Throughput (HT) PHY specification) PPDU.
+very high throughput (VHT) physical layer (PHY) protocol data unit (PPDU): [VHT PPDU] A Clause 21 (Very high throughput (VHT) PHY specification) PPDU that is not a Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) or Clause 19 (High Throughput (HT) PHY specification) PPDU.

-very high throughput (VHT) single-user (SU) physical layer (PHY) protocol data unit (PPDU): A VHT PPDU that carries one PHY service data unit (PSDU) for one user and is not transmitted using the downlink multi-user multiple input, multiple output (DL-MU-MIMO) technique.
+very high throughput (VHT) single-user (SU) physical layer (PHY) protocol data unit (PPDU): [VHT SU PPDU] A VHT PPDU that carries one PHY service data unit (PSDU) for one user and is not transmitted using the downlink multi-user multiple input, multiple output (DL MU-MIMO) technique.